 Google’s indexing pipeline

-First, Google has to discover an URL.
+First, Google has to discover a URL (make an SEO-friendly URL with this article).
 In the process of going through the web, Google extracts links from newly discovered web pages.
 These pages can be discovered in multiple ways: following links on other internet pages or in sitemaps or looking at where inbound links are coming from.

 Then, Google has to visit the page.
 Google has sophisticated algorithms allowing them to define which URLs should be prioritized.
 Then Googlebot visits pages that meet the priority threshold.
 This is known as crawling.